CheneyX2000/Forward_Forward_Algorithm/README.md

 - FFN/ (The numpy implementation of FFN and its layer)
 - math_notes/ (The math process for FFN)
 - log/ (Manually stored txt log for test and training scripts)
-- train/ (The test and training scripts)
 - README.md
+- ...test and training scripts...

 Download the code by:
 ```